 - Details of termination of membership

-Sanctions issued by either the Assessment Panel for minor breaches of the Code of Ethics or by the Independent Complaints Panel following a formal complaints hearing will be published on the Societies’ website
+The Society’s complaints procedures seek to be open, transparent and proportionate.
+Sanctions issued by either the Assessment Panel or by the Independent Complaints Panel following a complaints hearing will be published on the Society’s website

 We aim to strike a balance and consider the rights of both clients and registrants and take account of the risk of any harm that may arise from the disclosure or non-disclosure of information

 Details of sanctions will appear as an annotation to a registrant’s online register entry.
 In addition, an outline of the case will be placed on the ‘Outcomes of Complaints’ section of the website.
 A note of the complaint will be added to the member’s file.

 Upon completion of the sanction, the Society will change the online register entry to reflect that the sanction has been met.
 The Society will display the “Sanction Met” annotation and the outline of the case under Outcomes of Complaints section for a further period of 6 months after completion of sanction.
 The members file will be updated.